If you are bringing your laptop computer to use the internet, bear in mind that-

-This has has a wider service area (and customers have said they have used on trains) although it is a little slower (300Kb/s) - fine for email and basic internet use- pages should load in 5-10 secs.
+This has has a wider service area (and customers have said they have used on trains) although it is a little slower - fine for email and basic internet use but not fast enough for moving images ( eg YouTube / Skype).

 Type B) BIC Wimax pocket WiFi, working off the data-only Wimax broadband signal.

-This is much faster (apparently it can be up to 40Mb/s - usually about 10Mb/s) but the service area is rather more limited (unlikely to work in the countryside or on trains)
+This is faster (fine for moving images) but the service area is rather more limited (unlikely to work in the countryside or on trains).

 The rental charge includes shipping both ways and unlimited use (no extra data charge).